 Changes applied to JS/CSS will not be removed/reverted until a page refresh.
 If you want to revert changes manually, refer to the ‘Revert CSS changes manually’ section above.

 You may notice that sometimes the original content of the page displays despite using the hide element option.
-This happens because most SPA frameworks renders their content component-wise.
+This happens because most SPA frameworks render their content component-wise.
 Your changes will reflect after a page refresh.